View navigation

 HRA approved protocol templates should be followed where possible and can be found using the link above.

-If your study is confirmed by the R&D Unit to be a clinical trial of an investigational medicinal product (CTIMP) then researchers are expected to use the HRA approved template assessed via the link above.
+If your study is confirmed by the R&I Department to be a clinical trial of an investigational medicinal product (CTIMP) then researchers are expected to use the HRA approved template assessed via the link above.

 Qualitative studies should use the HRA protocol template for qualitative studies.